AllenInstitute/ecephys_spike_sorting/README.md

 NOTE: This install needs to be repeated whenenver the virtual environment is rebuilt (e.g. after creating a new clone or download of the repo).

 After completing the install, close the command window and reopen as a normal user (not administrator) to run scripts.

+### Install CatGT, TPrime, and C_Waves

+[CatGT](http://billkarsh.github.io/SpikeGLX/#catgt), [TPrime](http://billkarsh.github.io/SpikeGLX/#tprime), and C_Waves are all available on the Spike GLX download page.
+To install, simply download the zipped folder and extract to a convenient location, see the instructions [here](http://billkarsh.github.io/SpikeGLX/#command-line-tool-installation).
+The paths to these executables must then be set in create_input_json.py.

 ## Usage